Interested-Deving-1896/kde-eco-website/content/blog/2023-04-28-sok23-kde-eco-selenium-sum-up.md

 {{< container class="text-center" >}} Video: Replication of KdeEcoTest script for GCompris.
 (Video from Nitin Tejuja published under a CC-BY-SA-4.0 license.) {{< /container >}}

-To help you quickly use Selenium-AT-SPI for your own project, Nitin is working to update the KDE Eco Handbook with a full step-by-step Selenium-AT-SPI installation and usage guide, explaining how to add accessibility to QML and how to write the Selenium script in Python.
+To help you quickly use Selenium-AT-SPI for your own project, Nitin is working on updating the KDE Eco Handbook with a full step-by-step Selenium-AT-SPI installation and usage guide, explaining how to add accessibility to QML and how to write a Selenium script in Python.

 The handbook can be found [here](https://eco.kde.org/handbook/)